Subcubic edge chromatic critical graphs have many edges: Poor subgraphs, discharging, proofs of the theorems

+In this section, we introduce some basic tools for proving edge-coloring results.
+We then prove our main result, subject to some reducibility lemmas which we prove afterward.

-We mentioned above that our proof begins by forbidding certain subgraphs from appearing in a critical graph.
-The easiest example of this is that no critical graph contains a 1-vertex.
-If so, we delete its incident edge $e$, color $G-e$ by criticality, then extend the coloring to $e$.
-More standard examples often require that we recolor part of the graph before we extend the coloring.
-An \emph{$(x,y)$-Kempe chain} is a component of the subgraph induced by the edges colored $x$ and $y$.
+Given a (partial) edge-coloring of a graph $G$, an \emph{$(x,y)$-Kempe chain} (or simply \emph{$(x,y)$-chain}) is a component of the subgraph induced by the edges colored $x$ and $y$.
 Note that each Kempe chain is either a path or an even cycle.
 If vertices $v_1$ and $v_2$ lie in the same $(x,y)$-Kempe chain, then $v_1$ and $v_2$ are \emph{$x,y$-linked}.
-Given a proper coloring of (some subgraph of) a graph $G$, if we interchange the colors on some $(x,y)$-Kempe chain, the resulting coloring is again proper.
-This interchange is an \emph{$(x,y)$-Kempe swap} and plays a central role in most proofs of forbidden subgraphs in critical graphs.
-If a color $w$ is used on an edge incident to a vertex $v$, then we say that $v$ \emph{sees} $w$; otherwise $v$ \emph{misses} $w$.
+Given a proper coloring of (some subgraph of) a graph $G$, if we interchange the colors on some $(x,y)$-chain, then the resulting coloring is again proper.
+This interchange is an \emph{$(x,y)$-Kempe swap} (or simply \emph{$(x,y)$-swap}) and plays a central role in most proofs of forbidden subgraphs in critical graphs.